ainyava/cs2-hacks/README.md

 ### How to run
 1. run latest version of CSGO.

-This project built with CMake so you can open project in CMake supported IDEs and just build and run.
+*Windows:* Its just easier to open solution in Visual Studio and run it!

-Using CLI:
+but this project also supports CMake so you can use that too:

 ```bash
 git clone https://github.com/ainyava/CSGOHacks